About Moeen Centre

 Recipient of the Diamond Jubilee Medal

-Qaisar Alam is a strong, compassionate, and determined individual.
+, Qaisar Alam is a strong, compassionate, and determined individual.
 As an educator with the Toronto District School Board, she strongly values education and understands its importance in helping those who have disabilities reach their full potential.
 In 1996, Moeen Centre began as an idea that was only spoken about in her living room.
 The more that she spoke about it with her family, the more she was encouraged to create a safe space for young adults living with disabilities.
 As a result, a few years later, the Moeen Centre was established and continues operating in Scarborough, ON.
-In recognition of her commitment to supporting vulnerable populations in the community, Qaisar is a proud recipient of the Queen Elizabeth II Diamond Jubilee Medal by the Governor General of Canada.
+In recognition of her commitment to supporting vulnerable populations in the community, Qaisar is a proud recipient of the Queen Elizabeth II Diamond Jubilee Medal by the Former Lieutenant Governor of Ontario; the Honorable David C. Onley.

 The Honorable David C. Onley

 Former Lieutenant Governor of Ontario

 The Honorable David Charles Onley was the 28th Lieutenant Governor of Ontario.
 As the province’s first Lieutenant Governor with a disability, he was committed to using his position to help remove barriers for people living with disabilities.
 Prior to his appointment, he worked as a journalist for CityTV primarily on science and technology stories and he was a published author.
 Upon leaving his post, the Honourable David C. Onley was appointed as senior lecturer in the Department of Political Sciences at University of Toronto, his alma mater and he served as the University’s Special Ambassador for the 2015 Pan American and Parapan American Games.

 Mr. Abdulla Idris (Honorary)